boscosabujohn/ManufacturingOS/SETUP_COMPLETE.md

 ## ✅ What's Been Done

-Your B3 MACBIS ERP project is now **ready to run** on Windows!
+Your ManufacturingOS ERP project is now **ready to run** on Windows!
 Here's what was configured:

 ### 1. Environment Configuration ✅
 - ✅ Created `backend\.env` with development settings